AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 ## Container Block
 The standard Container Block.
 Can be activated from any direction.
 If a Container Block Content Tile is placed above, the block will yield that item when hit.

+When a player hits the Container Block, it will bounce in the direction it was hit.
+Any enemies touching the bouncing block will be defeated!

 | Tile Id | Tile Name | Appearance |
 | --- | --- | --- |
 | 64 | TILE_CONTAINER_1 | ![TILE_CONTAINER_1](../../../assets/platformer/tiles/tile064.png) |